 The classification determines the method by which the financial assets are carried on the statement of financial position subsequent to inception and how changes in value are recorded.
 Receivables are measured at amortized cost with subsequent impairments recognized in profit or loss.
-Cash and restricted cash are classified at amortized cost.
+Cash is classified at amortized cost.